 I was writing recently about how I am feeling great about getting older and how, in fact, my life seems better than ever.
 While I was sharing this with a friend recently I proclaimed, “I’m just a late bloomer.”
 I don’t think I am unique or alone in finding that my sixties have been an extraordinary time of my life, perhaps the best time I can remember.
+I’m not yet searching for hearing aids online at EarPros, but at least I know that they are there for when my ears start aging with me.
+As for now, I’m enjoying getting older.

 I am always a little concerned when I hear about ‘Zoomers’ or slogans like “The 60s are the new 40s”.
 These kinds of interpretations always seem to me about resisting getting older, rather than celebrating the fact.
 I have no difficulty if people want to have cosmetic surgery, work on their health and fitness, or maintain an active lifestyle.
 I think that is great-unless we are doing it to ‘put off’ some stereotypical picture of old age.
 If we are, then we’ll get what we resist in spades and probably have missed the best times of our lives.